9. Computer software

 Illinois

-Computer software is open, unless (1) it constitutes proprietary or trade secret information under 5 ILCS 140/7(1)(g); (2) it is copyright protected as, thus, exempt under 5 ILCS 140/7(1)(a); or (3) it is exempt as “[a]dministrative or technical information associated with automated data processing operations . . . that, if disclosed, would jeopardize the security of the system or its data or the security of materials exempt under 5 ILCS 140/7(1)(o).
-Garlick v.
+Computer software is open, unless (1) it constitutes proprietary or trade secret information under 5 ILCS 140/7(1)(g); (2) it is copyright protected and, thus, exempt under 5 ILCS 140/7(1)(a); or (3) it is exempt as “[a]dministrative or technical information associated with automated data processing operations . . . that, if disclosed, would jeopardize the security of the system or its data or the security of materials exempt under this Section.”
+5 ILCS 140/7(1)(o); Garlick v.
 Naperville Twp., 2017 IL App (2d) 170025, 84 N.E.3d 607.
 The FOIA and the case law interpreting the Act do not address metadata.
 As such, it should be open.
 See 5 ILCS 140/1.2.

 -